TwigWallder/Weathear_App/README.md

 # Weathear_App
-A weather application using API from open source weather website website for the weather: https://open-meteo.com/
+A weather application using API from open source weather website <br>
+<b>website for the weather:</b> https://open-meteo.com/